-The applicant is proposing a plan of subdivision to create ten (10) building lots for single detached dwellings and a block for the woodland area.
-Each lot is proposed to have private on-site servicing and the development will extend Bowling Green.
+The applicant is proposing a plan of subdivision to create thirteen (13) building lots for single detached dwellings and blocks for parks and open space along one proposed road.
+Each lot is proposed to have private on-site servicing.

-The land is approximately 3.082 ha (7.6 ac) and is located on the south side of Ilderton Road within the hamlet of Poplar Hill - Coldstream.
+The land is approximately 3.57 ha (8.85 ac) and is located south of Ilderton Road within the hamlet of Poplar Hill - Coldstream.